EnGenius Provides Faster Speeds & More Power with the Launch of Multi-Gig Networking Switches

 "Our goal has always been to help our clients to grow by offering them a reliable service," said MC Leo, general manager at EnGenius Technologies.
 "The expanding capabilities of the EnGenius Cloud will make sure that we are the clients' preferred network-management solution provider for the years to come.
 We are aiming to continue delivering high-quality networking solutions aiming at mid to large businesses."

-The EnGenius ECW2512FP & ECW2512 are expected to hit the shelves next month.
+The EnGenius ECS5212FP & ECS5212 are expected to hit the shelves next month.
 To learn more about the EnGenius Cloud solution and the latest hardware offerings that it supports, please visit

 https://www.engeniustech.com/engenius-cloud/overview-cloud-networking.